bhatikuldeep/hello-world-elk-logging/README.md

     - As an example;
         - Use 0.tcp.eu.ngrok.io as `Host` in [setMessageLogging.xml](apiproxy/policies/setMessageLogging.xml)
         - Use 17063 as `Port` in [setMessageLogging.xml](apiproxy/policies/setMessageLogging.xml)
-    - DO NOT FORGET to attach [Logstash configuration file](logstash-sample.conf) to ensure correct parsing of the JSON coming from Apigee edge.
+    - DO NOT FORGET to add [Logstash configuration file](logstash-sample.conf) to Logstash to ensure correct parsing of the JSON coming from Apigee edge.

 ## Prerequisite
 - Apigee edge account